rockthejvm/rockthejvm-site/src/content/articles/learning-doobie-for-the-greater-good.md

 ## 9. Conclusions

 Finally, we sum up what we've learned so far.
-We introduced Doobie, a JDBC functional wrapper library built upon the Cats Effect library.
+We introduced doobie, a JDBC functional wrapper library built upon the Cats Effect library.
 After defining some domain models to work with, we learned how to create a `Transactor` object to execute instructions in the database.
 Then, we saw how to implement queries, both with and without input parameters, and map their results back to our domain models.
 So, we saw how to insert and update rows in a table, and then which are the available implementation when we need a join.
-Since Doobie uses some type classes to map Scala type from and to schema types, we introduced them.
-Finally, we describe how to use Doobie in a tagless final context with all the pieces in the right places.
+Since doobie uses some type classes to map Scala type from and to schema types, we introduced them.
+Finally, we describe how to use doobie in a tagless final context with all the pieces in the right places.

-Clearly, the article is not exhaustive, but it's an excellent start understanding how to use Doobie.
+Clearly, the article is not exhaustive, but it's an excellent start understanding how to use doobie.
 We left out some advanced features, like testing, error handling, type-checking, and logging.
-If you want to deepen your knowledge concerning the Doobie library, you can take a look at the [official documentation](https://tpolecat.github.io/doobie/).
+If you want to deepen your knowledge concerning the doobie library, you can take a look at the [official documentation](https://tpolecat.github.io/doobie/).